 One of the most difficult maneuvers under conventional policies is to manage growth.
 First of all there is the issue of starting growth off and then once it starts the issue becomes that of moderating prices to avoid inflation.
-Indeed after quantitative easing and low interest rates and the increased commitments of many to extended debt there is a danger of recovery being associated with inflation.
-This lack of positive controls over real growth and prices is the result of top-down Keynesian, monetarist and supply side policies that cannot respond to the specific conditions in each economic unit and work group.
+Indeed after quantitative easing and low interest rates and the increased commitments of many to extended debt there as an assujmption that this "recovery" would be associated with inflation.
+Essentially no recovery occurred in the supply side production part of the economy because consierable amounts of funds ended up in assets so the expected inflation came but it is largely confied to asset markets.
+There has therefore been a lack of positive controls over real growth and prices in the transactional consumption markets as the result of this top-down Keynesian, monetarist and supply side policies that have proven incapable of responding to the specific conditions in each economic unit and work group.

 The Real Incomes Approach concentrates on a the single indicator of real incomes as the basis for managing the economy.
 The Price Performance Policy option operates in the following manner:

-- The PPL discourages companies from raising unit prices
+- The PPL (price perfromance levy) discourages companies from raising unit prices

-- Managers use the PPR to moderate prices and to lower the PPL to zero if possible
+- Managers use the PPR (proce performance ratio) to moderate output prices and to lower the PPL to zero if possible

 - The degree to which the PPL is reduced has two effects: